localstack/docs/content/en/user-guide/aws/managed-streaming-for-kafka/index.md

 To use LocalStack MSK, you can download and utilize the Kafka command line interface (CLI) to create a topic for producing and consuming data.

-To download Apache Kafka, execute the following command.
+To download Apache Kafka, execute the following commands.

 {{< command >}}
 wget https://archive.apache.org/dist/kafka/2.2.1/kafka_2.12-2.2.1.tgz